TheSpaghettiDetective/obico-server/website/docs/user-guides/first_layer_ai/nozzle-camera-printer-installation.md

 ---
 id: nozzle-camera-printer-installation
-title: How to Install a Nozzle Camera on our 3D Printer
+title: How to Install a Nozzle Camera on Your 3D Printer
 ---